arvindag/Misc-Docs/GoLang.md

     Spokes int
 }
 ```
-Thanks to this emn=bedding, we can refer to the names of the leaves of the implicit tree without
+Thanks to this embedding, we can refer to the names of the leaves of the implicit tree without
 giving the intervening names:
 ```go
 var w Wheel